hazlema/smart-console-menu/README.md

 ## License: MIT – Share the Love ❤️

 Free as in speech (and beer?
 Nah, but close).
 See LICENSE for deets.

-## The Super Over-Engineered Section 🎨⚡

-Because why have boring terminals when you can have *fabulous* ones?
-We went completely overboard and added **6 gorgeous themes** to make your menus look absolutely stunning.
-This is totally optional (your menus work fine without themes), but where's the fun in that?